-Building a computing platform that allows developers to focus on the application and business problem is seen as one of the key ingredients in modern technology companies.
+Building a computing platform that allows developers to focus on the application and business problems is seen as one of the key ingredients in modern technology companies.
 Different organisations take different approaches but one that comes up regularly is the concept of 'immutable infrastructure'.
 The thinking goes that in order to move from one off builds to automated builds in the cloud, building replicas must be considered.

 The goal is to use